 - Inhibin A, another hormone made by the placenta

-Ideally, the quad screen is done between weeks 15 and 18 of pregnancy — the second trimester.
-However, the procedure can be done up to week 20.
+Ideally, the quad screen is done between weeks 15 and 18 of pregnancy — during the second trimester.
+However, the procedure can be done up to week 22.

 Why it's done

-The quad screen is done to evaluate your chance of carrying a baby who has any of the following conditions:
+The quad screen evaluates your chance of carrying a baby who has any of the following conditions:

 - Down syndrome (trisomy 21).
 Down syndrome is a chromosomal disorder that causes lifelong intellectual disability and developmental delays and, in some people, health problems.

 - Trisomy 18.
-This is a chromosomal disorder that causes severe developmental delays and anatomic abnormalities.
+This is a chromosomal disorder that causes severe developmental delays and abnormalities in the structure of the body.
 Trisomy 18 is often fatal by age 1.

-Prenatal cell-free DNA screening is a new screening method that your health provider might recommend in place of quad screening.
+Prenatal cell-free DNA screening is another screening method that your health care provider might recommend in place of quad screening.
 Talk to your health care provider about your screening options.

-Remember, the quad screen is not a diagnostic test.
-Test results only indicate whether you have an increased chance of carrying a baby with certain chromosomal abnormalities, such as Down syndrome, or neural tube defects, such as spina bifida.
-A negative quad screen doesn't guarantee that the baby won't have a chromosomal abnormality, single gene disorder or certain birth defects.
+A negative quad screen doesn't guarantee that the baby won't have a chromosomal abnormality, single-gene disorder or certain birth defects.
 If your screening test is positive, your doctor will recommend additional testing to make a diagnosis.